Online course details

 We also accept Access qualifications (with a grade of 22 merits or a distinction).

-Students who have completed the online University Certificate in Psychology will be offered automatic progression to the online Psychology BSc (Hons) programme where they have achieved a final average grade of 50% and have passed all the core shared BSc/UCP modules.
+Students who have completed the online University Certificate in Psychology will be offered automatic progression to the online Psychology BSc (Hons) programme where they have achieved a final average grade of 50% and have passed all the core shared across the BSc (Hons) Psychology and the University Certificate in Psychology.

-For all other students who have completed the online University Certificate in Psychology, progression onto the BSc will be at the discretion of the Programme Leader/Academic Lead.
+For all other students who have completed the online University Certificate in Psychology, progression onto the BSc (Hons) Psychology degree course will be at the discretion of the Programme Leader/Academic Lead.

 English language qualifications